-Ever wondered how to exclude general access to specific posts or pages in areas of your website like your sitemap?
+Do you need to know how to exclude specific pages and posts from appearing in areas of your website like your sitemap?

-One of the easiest ways to do this is to filter your pages or posts by their unique ID.
+Often, the easiest way to do this is to filter your pages or posts by their unique ID.

-Your WordPress Page ID is a unique identifier assigned by WordPress automatically to every post or page created on your site.
+Your WordPress Post Or Page ID is a unique identifier that WordPress assigns automatically to every post or page created on your site.

-Knowing how to find the page or post ID can be useful if, for example, you want to prevent pages from displaying in your WordPress sitemap, or if you want only selected pages to show in the sidebar.
+Knowing the page or post ID can be useful if for example, you want to exclude pages from showing in your WordPress sitemap, or if you want only certain pages to display in the sidebar section of your site.

-In this step-by-step tutorial, you are going to learn how to find WordPress post and page IDs.
+In this tutorial, you will learn how to find page and post IDs in your WP website.

-- 1 How To Locate Page And Post IDs In A WordPress Blog: Step-By-Step Tutorial
+- 1 How To Find WordPress Post And Page IDs: Step-By-Step Tutorial

-Find the page or post that you want to know the ID of and hover your mouse over its title …
+Find the page or post that you would like to know the ID of and hover your mouse over the title …

 (Page ID displayed in your browser)

-Record the ID of the post or page.
+Record the ID of the page or post.

-Here are some practical ways to use WordPress post and page IDs:
+Here are some examples of using WordPress page and post IDs:

-Exclude Posts Or Pages From Appearing In Your Site Map
+Exclude Posts And Pages From Displaying In A Site Map

-Let’s say we need to prevent a page whose unique ID is “26” from displaying to visitors on a site map.
+In the example below, let’s say that you would like to exclude a page whose unique ID is “26” from displaying to visitors on a site map.

-Site map plugins typically contain fields that let you specify the IDs of items you want to exclude (e.g. categories, pages, etc.) …
+Many site map plugins include fields that let you specify the IDs of items you want to exclude (e.g. categories, pages, etc.) …

-(Excluding posts or pages from displaying in your site map)
+(Preventing pages or posts from showing in a site map)

-Excluding Posts And Pages From Displaying In Your Sidebar
+Prevent Pages And Posts From Showing In Your WordPress Sidebar

-Another practical use for page IDs is to exclude them from displaying in the sidebar section of your site.
+Another practical use for page IDs is to prevent them from displaying in the sidebar section of your web site.

-To do this, simply enter all of the Page IDs for the pages you want to exclude separated by a comma into the Exclude field of the WordPress Pages widget, and click the Save button …
+Just enter all of the WordPress Page IDs for the pages you want to exclude separated by a comma into the Exclude field of the Pages widget, and click the Save button …

-Exclude Posts Or Pages From Showing In An XML Sitemap
+Exclude Posts And Pages From Showing In A Sitemap

-You can also use page and post IDs to exclude posts or pages from your site’s XML sitemap …
+You can also use page and post IDs to exclude pages or posts from your site’s XML sitemap …

-If you would like to see all of your page or post IDs ”at-a-glance”, then here are some plugins you may find useful:
+If you would like to know the IDs of your posts or pages inside your admin area when you log in, then here are a few FREE plugins you may find useful:

-This free plugin displays IDs for posts, pages, links, categories, media, users, link categories, comments, custom post types, custom taxonomies and tags.
+This free plugin displays the IDs for posts, pages, categories, links, media, users, link categories, comments, custom post types, custom taxonomies and tags.
 It also adds a sortable column header to your Posts and Pages tables …

-You can access the plugin settings by going to Settings > Reveal IDs …
+You can access the plugin settings option by going to Settings > Reveal IDs …

 (Settings – Reveal IDs)

-Learn more about this plugin here: Reveal IDs
+Learn more about the plugin here: Reveal IDs

-99 Robots Show IDs is another WordPress plugin that lets users view their pages, posts, media, links, tags, categories and users in the Posts and Pages admin tables.
+99 Robots Show IDs is a free plugin that displays your pages, posts, links, media, users, categories and tags in the Posts and Pages admin tables.
 It’s also a very lightweight plugin that supports custom post types and taxonomies.

 This plugin not only adds a column of IDs to your Table of Pages/Posts, it also provides a very useful function that lets you copy a list of selected Page/Post IDs to your clipboard.

-(ID Arrays allows you to select and copy a list of Page/Post IDs to your clipboard)
+(ID Arrays lets you select and copy a list of Post/Page IDs to your clipboard)

-This can be very useful if, for example, you are working with a long list of pages where many IDs are required and finding IDs one by one would be time-consuming.
+This can be very useful if, for example, you are working with a long list of pages with many IDs required and finding each ID would be time-consuming.

 To learn more about this plugin, go here: ID Arrays – WordPress Plugin

-Congratulations!
-Now you know how to easily locate the ID of any WordPress page or post.
+Congratulations, now you know how to locate the unique ID of WordPress pages and posts.

-Did you enjoy this post?
-If so, please share this tutorial with other WordPress users using the share buttons below.
+Did you enjoy this article?
+If so, please consider sharing this information with anyone thinking of starting their own business online using the share buttons below.